fenichelar/ember-simple-auth-token/README.md

 [![ember-observer-score-image]][ember-observer]
 [![npm](https://img.shields.io/npm/v/ember-simple-auth-token.svg)]()

-This is an extension to the Ember Simple Auth library that provides a default token authenticator, an enhanced authenticator with automatic refresh capability, and an authorizer that are compatible with APIs with token-based authentication.
+This is an extension to the Ember Simple Auth library that provides a default token authenticator, an enhanced authenticator with automatic refresh capability, and an authorizer mixin that are compatible with APIs with token-based authentication.

 If you're thinking about using this addon in combination with JSON Web Tokens, you can find more about why they're so awesome in [this article][medium-jwt].